google/WebFundamentals/src/content/en/ilt/pwa/caching-files-with-the-service-worker.md

 ### Storing resources

 In this section, we outline a few common patterns for caching resources:  *on service worker install* ,  *on user interaction* , and  *on network response* .
 There are a few patterns we don't cover here.
-See Jake Archibald's  [Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/) for a more complete list.
+See the  [Offline Cookbook](/web/fundamentals/instant-and-offline/offline-cookbook/) for a more complete list.

 #### On install - caching the application shell